mcdemarco/the-new-kitchen-cookbook/poultry/bakedTurkeyChicken.md

 5. Bake with the wine in large baking pan at 475° until done--about 45 minutes.

 ## Variants

+Replace dried spices with fresh (3 T. each).

 If you don't have the time or facilities to brown that much chicken on the stovetop, you can try broiling it in the oven or do this: